 In addition, La Grange is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Because of many things, La Grange is a great place for families with children to consider.
-First of all, many other families with children live here, making La Grange a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, La Grange has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+La Grange is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, La Grange’s overall crime rate is lower than average for the country.

-One downside of living in La Grange is that it can take a long time to commute to work.
-In La Grange, the average commute to work is 31.13 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly village.
-Many of La Grange’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In La Grange, however, the average commute to work is quite long.
+On average, people spend 31.19 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Even though La Grange is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The per capita income in La Grange in 2010 was $46,330, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $185,320 for a family of four.
-However, La Grange contains both very wealthy and poor people as well.
+The per capita income in La Grange in 2010 was $46,271, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $185,084 for a family of four.

 The most common language spoken in La Grange is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Polish.